 Is it “all in my head”?

-When I would go back to the doctors, it seemed as though I had recovered. – Yet my body was producing all of those reactions as if I was still stuck back in that vicious cycle of disease and dysfunction.
+When I would go back to the doctors, it seemed as though I had recovered.
+Yet my body continued reacting as though the original threat was still present, despite the infection having resolved.

 Week after week, month after month, I would make social plans to see friends, and invariably I would become overwhelmed, exhausted, symptomatic, and have to cancel, only to feel worse about myself and the situation.